Connor Joe Player Props: Pirates vs. Rays

-On Tuesday, Connor Joe (.333 on-base percentage in past 10 games, 54 points below season-long percentage) and the Pittsburgh Pirates play the Tampa Bay Rays, whose starting pitcher will be Javy Guerra.
-First pitch is at 6:40 PM ET.
+Connor Joe -- with a slugging percentage of .529 in his past 10 games, including zero homers) -- will be in action for the Pittsburgh Pirates versus the Tampa Bay Rays, with Shane McClanahan on the mound, on May 3 at 6:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Nationals.
+In his last game, he racked up two extra-base hits (2-for-4 with two doubles) against the Rays.

 Connor Joe Game Info & Props vs. the Rays